 • Your business is a partnership

-You will receive a Master Business Licence as proof of the registration.
+You will receive a Business Name Registration as proof of the registration.
 For details on how to register your trade name, go to ServiceOntario.

-When you apply for the adjusting firm licence, you will need to include the registered trade name, along with a copy of the Master Business Licence.
-The Master Business Licence must have an expiry date greater than one month from the date of your licence application.
+When you apply for the adjusting firm licence, you will need to include the registered trade name, along with a copy of the Business Name Registration.
+The Business Name Registration must have an expiry date greater than one month from the date of your licence application.

-If you will be using more than one trade name, you will need to register and provide a Master Business Licence for each name.
+If you will be using more than one trade name, you will need to register and provide a Business Name Registration for each name.

 Checklist for a new licence